 Advantages of Marketing and Business Driven by Relationships

-Just as in our personal lives, investing heavily in business relationships can bring about great results for all parties involved.
+Just as in our personal lives, investing in business relationships can bring great results for all parties involved.
 Here are a few to consider:

-● Customer Retention – When firms work to know and understand clients rather than simply sell to them, those clients are more likely to stick around for the long term.
-Trust and loyalty built over time is considerably more valuable than a quick deal up front with no sustained connection.
+When firms work to know and understand clients rather than simply sell to them, those clients are more likely to stick around for the long term.
+Trust and loyalty built over time is more valuable than a quick deal up front with no sustained connection.

-● Increased Positive Referrals – Even in our advanced digital age, with all of our tricks to attract customers, nothing is greater than positive word of mouth from current customers.
-A loyal client that you’ve gotten to know well is likely to offer a positive recommendation of your firm— something that is difficult to achieve without relationship marketing.
+In our advanced digital age, there are many tricks to attract customers.
+But nothing is greater than positive word of mouth from current customers.
+A loyal client that you get to know well is likely to offer a positive recommendation of your firm.
+This is difficult to achieve without relationship marketing.

-● Response to Business Changes – When a client knows and trusts your firm, they will likely be more understanding and stick it out with you when things change.
+When a client knows and trusts your organization, they will be more understanding.
+They will stick it out with you when things change.
 This may include rebranding, shifts in pricing, or new leadership.

-● Opportunity for Feedback – Loyal and happy customers will often provide honest opinions about your services, and can serve as a sounding board on which to bounce ideas.
+Loyal and happy customers will often provide honest opinions about your services.
+They can serve as a sounding board on which to bounce ideas.
 Turning to your most valuable customers to learn where your firm’s strengths are (and where you can do better) can be like tapping into a goldmine.